florentis/tcl-ExprShorthand/TIP-shorthand.md

 ------

 ## Abstract
-  This TIP propose to extend the Tcl syntax, in including a new rule of substitution :
+  This TIP proposes to extend the Tcl syntax, in including a new rule of substitution :
   ***mathematical expression substitution***.

 ## Rationale
 Improving the readability of arithmetic calculations is a long term demand in Tcl.
 One of this first demand was [TIP 282](https://core.tcl-lang.org/tips/doc/trunk/tip/282.md).
-Periodically, expansive discussions about it occurs on the wiki.
+Periodically, expansive discussions about it occur on the wiki.
 There were many suggestions to make things more practical : [TIP 676](https://core.tcl-lang.org/tips/doc/trunk/tip/676.md), [TIP 674](https://core.tcl-lang.org/tips/doc/trunk/tip/674.md), [TIP 672](https://core.tcl-lang.org/tips/doc/trunk/tip/672.md).

 ## Specification
 At the Tcl parser level, the shorthand will allow this syntax :